Four emerging market funds for the risk-tolerant investor

 There are now less than two days left to make the most of our handy tax-free ISA wrappers.
 And, with...

 Going right back to basics, oil, like most commodities, trades with both a spot price (which is what it would cost to buy a barrel of oil today) and a future price.
-The trouble is, where do you store a barrel (or several hundred) of oil?
+The trouble is, where do you store a barrel – or even several hundred barrels?

 So most buyers purchase a futures contract for delivery of oil at a later date, be it next month or next year.
 When the forecast prices are rising, futures are described as being in ‘contango’ – meaning you are paying more than the current spot price per barrel.
 When the forecast prices are declining, futures are described as being in ‘backwardation’ – you are paying less than the spot price per barrel.

-As a contract nears expiry, market arbitrage ensures futures prices converge with the spot.
-Assuming the contract holder doesn’t actually want to take delivery of their barrels, they must either sell out of the contract or roll it into a new futures position.
+As a contract nears expiry, assuming the contract holder doesn’t actually want to take delivery of their barrels, they must either sell out of the contract or roll it into a new futures position.

 An ETF might either buy and hold futures contracts within the fund itself as described above, or it might track a commodity index that is priced using futures prices.
 Either way, contango and backwardation will be relevant to profitability.

-Globally, there are more than 2,000 crude oil ETF securities according to Bloomberg data, including various leveraged, hedged, long and short products – all of which will have risk/return characteristics that need to be analysed on a case-by-case basis.
+Globally, oil ETFs can vary considerably: some are leveraged, some are hedged, some are long and short products.
+And each will have its own risk/return characteristics that need to be analysed on a case-by-case basis.

 Theoretically, you ought to be able to simply buy oil when prices are on the way up and make money out of it.
 But think about it in the context of the example below.